JessieDane/odin-recipes/README.md

 # odin-recipes

-Okay, here we are! the assignment of the html-basics of the oding project! i've had to take a couple days off for some much needed maintenance on my residence. i am lately more interested in taking a conscience stance toward my diet, so i probably will expand these later on. now, onward to the assignment!
+Okay, here we are! the assignment of the html-basics of the odin project! i've had to take a couple days off for some much needed maintenance on my residence. i am lately more interested in taking a conscience stance toward my diet, so i probably will expand these later on. now, onward to the assignment!